Althea Sherman: Early life and education

 Sherman was born in Farmersburg Township, Clayton County, Iowa, to parents Mark Bachelor Sherman and Melissa Sherman (née Clark).
 She was the fourth of six children in the family.
 Her father was a self-taught leather tanner and shoe maker, working in New York State and then in Wisconsin.
-Once these trades were widely adapted by large factories, he became a farmer, making success of farm in Farmersburg Township, Iowa, which he acquired through a land grant after the Mexican-American War.
-Even though his daughter Althea Sherman later lamented in her writings about the decline of animal and plant life due to habitat loss agricultural development, her father's farm income financed her education and supported her in her later life as she conducted ornithological research.
+Once these trades were widely adapted by large factories, Mark Sherman became a farmer, making success of farm in Farmersburg Township, Iowa, which he acquired through a land grant after the Mexican-American War.
+Even though his daughter Althea Sherman later lamented in her writings about the decline of animal and plant life due to habitat loss from agricultural development, her father's farm income financed her education and supported her in her later life as she conducted ornithological research.

-Sherman and her two older sisters, Amelia Sherman and Ada Sherman, travelled 40 miles from home to a college preparatory academy at Upper Iowa University.
+Sherman and her two older sisters, Amelia Sherman and Ada Sherman, travelled 40 miles from home to attend a college preparatory academy at Upper Iowa University.
 All three sisters subsequently enrolled at Oberlin College.
-Her sisters both pursued courses for a career in medicine, but Althea Sherman continued to pursue the study of art.
+Sherman's sisters both pursued courses for a career in medicine, but Althea Sherman continued to pursue the study of art.
 At Oberlin College, Sherman pursued the classical course of art study, as opposed to the literary course of study.
 She later attributed a part of her scientific success to her studies of Greek, Latin, and the arts, especially illustration.

-Following her graduation from Oberlin College in 1875 with an B.A. in Fine Art, Sherman studied for a time at the Art Institute of Chicago.
-She later returned to Oberlin College to complete an M.A. in art in 1882.
-Sherman then went on to teach at Carleton College in Northfield, Minnesota, leaving in 1885 to study at the Art Students League of New York.
+Following her graduation from Oberlin College in 1875 with a bachelor of arts in Fine Art, Sherman studied at the Art Institute of Chicago.
+She later returned to Oberlin College to complete a master's degree in art in 1882.
+Sherman later taught at Carleton College in Northfield, Minnesota, leaving in 1885 to study at the Art Students League of New York.
 In 1887, Sherman moved to Wichita, Kansas, to be closer to her older sister Ada.
-She returned to her hometown in Iowa after her parents became ill so as to aid them.
+She later returned to her hometown in Iowa to care for her ailing parents.

 In 1892, Sherman became a supervisor of drawing in the Tacoma Public Schools in Washington (state) until she returned to her hometown of National, Iowa, in 1895 to care again for her ailing father.
 Her father died in 1896 and Sherman remained to care for her mother until her mother's death in 1902.
 Sherman continued to reside at her Iowa family home with her older sister, Dr. Amelia Sherman.